muthukumar-js-dev/intent-guard/README.md

 ## What is Intent-Guard?

-**Intent-Guard** is a validation tool that enforces architectural rules in codebases where AI writes code.
+**Intent-Guard** is an architectural validation tool for AI-assisted coding.
+It validates AI-generated code against rules you define, preventing violations before they reach your codebase.

-Think of it as a **guardrail system** for AI coding assistants (Cursor, GitHub Copilot, Windsurf, etc.).
-You define your project's architectural boundaries, and Intent-Guard validates that AI-generated code respects them.
+**The Problem**: AI coding assistants (Cursor, GitHub Copilot, Windsurf) don't understand your project's architecture.
+They import database code into UI components, modify protected payment logic, and violate layer boundaries.

-**In one sentence**: Intent-Guard prevents AI from breaking your architecture by validating code against rules you define.
+**The Solution**: Intent-Guard validates AI-generated code against architectural rules.
+If AI breaks your architecture, validation fails and the AI self-corrects.

+**Works with**: Any JavaScript/TypeScript project (React, Next.js, Vue, Angular, Express, Nest.js, and more).

 ---